THE GOVERNING LAWS

 c.
 The Grand Praetor and the Chapter Advisor have no duty to investigate or monitor the pledge program beyond the written commitment of the officers noted above.

 d.
-In accordance with the model P4B program, no program shall exceed 8 weeks excluding time when school is not in session or during midterm exams.
-The eight-week pledge program shall begin with the pinning ceremony.
+In accordance with the model P4B program, no program shall exceed 5 weeks excluding time when school is not in session or during midterm exams.
+The five-week pledge program shall begin with the pinning ceremony.
 All new members must be initiated prior to the commencement of final exams.
 If a host institution requires a shorter term for a pledge program, a shorter, prescribed version of the model P4B program shall be used in its entirety.

 E6.02-f-3 Any activities which are inconsistent with the letter and/or the spirit of Statute 6.02-f shall result in Executive Committee action.
 Such action may lead to individual suspension or expulsion, and to suspension or revocation of the Charter of an active chapter.
 If an active chapter is found to be engaging in any activity judged unacceptable by the Executive Committee, that chapter will have the burden of establishing the “good faith” behind its decision to continue or initiate such activity.